corda/corda/docs/source/protocol-state-machines.rst

           }
       }

 Let's break this down.
-We generate a session ID to identify what's happening on the seller side, fill out the initial protocol message, and then call ``sendAndReceive``.
+We fill out the initial protocol message with the trade info, and then call ``sendAndReceive``.
 This function takes a few arguments:

-- The topic string that ensures the message is routed to the right bit of code in the other side's node.
-- The session IDs that ensure the messages don't get mixed up with other simultaneous trades.
+- The party on the other side.
 - The thing to send.
 It'll be serialised and sent automatically.
 - Finally a type argument, which is the kind of object we're expecting to receive from the other side.
 If we get back something else an exception is thrown.